 Starting the journey

 All Your Partner Visa Questions Answered – a FAQ I put together to give you the confidence and courage to take that first step in doing your own partner visa application.
 Important questions are answered regarding whether you really can do it yourself.

 How and where to get help

 Frustration when asking for advice – a few examples of the unhelpful responses provided by migration agents when you first approach them.
 Good indicator of how to spot a bad one and the general murkiness of the Australian migration industry.

 A Review Of Popular Australian Visa Forums And What To Look For – alternative sources for help, comfort, assurance and sanity check that no you’re not crazy for wanting to go through this process.
 Main takeaway from this is that although migration agents frequent the forums, they have by no means, given you immigration advice.
 Take their advice with a grain of salt and NEVER ever pay them for forum ‘advice’.

 How To Choose The Best Migration Agent – my book has caused a bit of a problem for other migration agents because for every book sold means a migration agent loses on a juicy fee for doing jack all.
 Main take away here is: Immigration lawyers can be migration agents but migration agents cannot be immigration lawyers unless they go to law school.
 But what migration agent wants to go to 6 years of law school when they can take your money now with only one-year of schooling?

-Useful Resources to structure your application
+Useful resources to structure your partner visa applications

 Relationship timeline worksheet – use this to help both of you note down the important events and dates of your relationship.
 This will be the basis of how you write your statutory declarations and can also be useful to give a copy of it to your friends and family to help them fill in Form 888.